Damien Duff: Chelsea

 In the run up to the 2003–04 season, Chelsea made a series of bids for Duff, with a £17 million offer, eventually triggering a release clause in the player's contract.
 Duff chose to move to West London in July.
-Signed by manager Claudio Ranieri as part of the development of Chelsea financed by new owner Roman Abramovich, Duff made his debut in August 2003 in the Champions League against Slovakian side MŠK Žilina.
+Signed by manager Claudio Ranieri as part of the development of Chelsea financed by new owner Roman Abramovich, Duff made his debut in August 2003 in the Champions League against Slovak side MŠK Žilina.
 Chelsea won 2–0 and Duff was described as the "star of the show".
 He scored his first Chelsea goal on 20 September 2003 in a 5–0 away win against Wolverhampton Wanderers.
 Duff scored the third Chelsea goal and was named as Man of the match.
 Duff played 23 games in all competitions for Chelsea in the 2003–04 season scoring five goals.
 He missed the Champions League semi-finals as Chelsea lost to AS Monaco but was instrumental in securing for Chelsea second place in the Premier League, the club's highest league finish for 49 years as well as being part of the Champions League run, but the season ultimately ended trophyless and with the sacking of manager Claudio Ranieri.

 The arrival of Dutch winger Arjen Robben and new manager José Mourinho posed a threat to Duff's place in the starting line-up for the 2004–05 season, but an injury to Robben at the start of the season saw Duff as the only available winger.
 Mourinho, however, did not play Duff in the early part of the 2004–05 season, preferring a more narrow approach.
 Duff eventually got into the side after four games and, when Robben returned to the side, Duff's versatility saw him move to the right wing and form a wing partnership with Robben.
 The season proved to be successful for both Duff and Chelsea.
 He scored ten goals, including a crucial strike in a 4–2 win against Barcelona in the Champions League, while the team won the Premier League title by 12 points from second placed Arsenal, and the League Cup, in which Duff scored the winning goal in the semi-final against Manchester United.
 He scored three goals in 28 league appearances in the following season as the club retained their Premier League title.